Semantic Change Corpus Cleaning and Evaluation

 DURel - Annotation of Diachronic Ursage Relatedness

-DURel distinguishes between innovative and reductive meaning changes with high interannotator agreement.
-The resulting test set for German comprises ratings from five annotators for the relatedness of 1,320 use pairs across 22 target words.
+Our DURel test set for German distinguishes between innovative and reductive meaning changes with high interannotator agreement, and comprises ratings from five annotators for the relatedness of 1,320 use pairs across 22 target words.

 Dominik Schlechtweg, Sabine Schulte im Walde, Stefanie Eckmann (2018)